pubkey/rxdb/docs-src/docs/migration-storage.md

     multiInstance: false
 });

-await migrateStorage(
+await migrateStorage({
-    db as any,
+    database: db as any,
     /**
      * Name of the old database,
      * using the storage migration requires that the
      * new database has a different name.
      */
-    'myOldDatabaseName',
+    oldDatabaseName: 'myOldDatabaseName',
-    getRxStorageLoki(), // RxStorage of the old database 500, // batch size
+    oldStorage: getRxStorageLoki(), // RxStorage of the old database
-    //
+    batchSize: 500, // batch size
+    parallel: false, // <- true if it should migrate all collections in parallel.
+False (default) if should migrate in serial
-    (input: AfterMigrateBatchHandlerInput) => {
+    afterMigrateBatch: (input: AfterMigrateBatchHandlerInput) => {
         console.log('storage migration: batch processed');
     }
-);
+});
 ```